No Code/Low Code vs Traditional Development: Key Differences

 • Internal dashboards – Pull reports, display live data, manage workflows

-• Admin panels – Manage users, content, approvals without needing a full UI
+• Admin panels – Manage users, content, and approvals without needing a full UI

 • Form-based apps – HR intake, feedback collection, status updates